From an educator, for all the educators around the world

 • Creativity, collaboration, real relevance

-With overSTEMED
+With overSTEMed

-How we help you get there
+How overSTEMed gets you there

 • Hands-on STEM & maker education

-• Practical implementation schools can sustain
+• Practical implementation built to last

-§ 08 Partnership · Process
+Partnership · Process

-How schools typically work with overSTEMED over time.
+How schools typically work with overSTEMed over time.

 Step 01